joostvunderink/angular-jsonrpc-client/README.md

     "id": "1",
     "error": {
         "code": 666,
-        "message": "There were not enough bananas."
+        "message": "There were not enough bananas.",
         "data": {
             "available_bananas": 17
         }